mmbman/Katagiri/zazen-instruction.md

 If you pay attention to the breath, the rate of the breathing, respiration, becomes a little bit slow.
 Not too slow, not too fast – but if you pay attention to your respiration, respiration goes a little bit more slowly than as usual.

 Sometimes you have a problem for your breath.
-At that time, let it go, as naturally as you can.
-For a while.
+At that time, let it go, as naturally as you can, for a while.
 Just breathe naturally for a while, if you have a problem.
 [Like] stomach pain, because you pushed the breath too much, to let it go down to the lower abdomen.
 At that time sometimes you have too much tension on the lower abdomen.
-Or sometimes you cannot breathe well, so at that time, let it go, and breathe as naturally as you can.
+Or sometimes you cannot breathe well.
+So at that time, let it go, and breathe as naturally as you can.
 For a while.

 Don’t worry about [whether a breath is a] good breath or bad breath.
 Don’t worry about this.
 Don’t worry about judgement.

-So if you see a not good situation of your breath, let it go for awhile, and take care of this situation of your breath, to return to normal.
-But if you are irritated, [trying] to control your breath, at that time you make more [of a] problem.

-So sometimes you can control, but sometimes you cannot control.
-So if you cannot control, for a while let it go, then see what is the problem.
+But if you see a not good situation of your breath, let it go for awhile, and take care of this situation of your breath, to return to normal.
+If you are irritated, [trying] to control your breath, at that time you make more [of a] problem.
+So sometimes you can control [it], but sometimes you cannot control [it].
+So if you cannot control [it], for a while let it go, then see what is the problem.
 You can do [this].

 Breathing is always changing.
 You cannot keep a certain pattern of your breath.
 Constantly changing – according to your emotion, according to your feeling, and also physical condition, and also external circumstances.
 [And] internal circumstances – body too.
 Always changing.

-#### 2:55
+#### 2 - 2:55

 And then next, the mind.
 Harmonizing your mind.
 The mind is really busy – like a monkey.
 So anyway, take care of your mind.